VimsRocz/IMU/README.md

 ```

 Pass `--fused-only` to hide the IMU and GNSS measurements so only the fused
 trajectory and truth are shown.
+The overlay title changes to **Fused vs. Truth**
+to make this distinction clear.

 ### Output